 I’ve already gone in to the naming of companies in some detail already in this blog, so I won’t repeat that.

-Rather, to summarize: you need to pick something unique, that will appeal to your market.
+Rather, to summarise: you need to pick something unique, that will appeal to your market.
 It needs to be simple, easily-pronounceable in your target language (we’re looking at you, Tsohost) and memorable.
 It should be something that you’re comfortable-with personally, because (hopefully) you’ll be using it for a long time.

 Having what you do in your name can help too, so *Something* Web Hosting could always be a good start!